 High-sugar diets damage mitochondria, the energy-generating organelles inside brain cells.
-As a highly metabolically active, electrical organ, the brain is an energy hog, demanding about 20% of the body’s energy supply, despite representing only 2% of the body’s total weight.
-Mitochondria must be in tip-top shape at all times to supply cells with a steady supply of high-quality energy.
+As a highly metabolically active, electrical organ, the brain is an energy hog, demanding about 20 percent of the body’s energy supply, despite representing only 2 percent of the body’s total weight.
+Mitochondria must be in tip-top shape at all times to provide cells with a steady supply of high-quality energy.
 Low-carbohydrate diets—particularly ketogenic diets—have been shown to improve the health and vitality of mitochondria.
 Protect your mighty mitochondria from power failures.

 6. Stabilize stress hormones and appetite.

-Refined carbohydrates like sugar, flour, fruit juice, and processed cereals place your hormones on an invisible internal roller coaster.
+Refined carbohydrates, like sugar, flour, fruit juice, and processed cereals, place your hormones on an invisible, internal roller coaster.
 Every time your blood sugar and insulin spike to unnaturally high levels, they soon crash back down, triggering the release of stress hormones, including adrenaline.
-Adrenaline surges, which can occur four to five hours after consuming too much sugar, can contribute to panicky “hypoglycemic” symptoms like anxiety, sweating, shaking, irritability, difficulty concentrating, and carbohydrate cravings.
-Low-carbohydrate diets help smooth out highs and lows in blood sugar that lead to hormonal instability in the first place.
+Adrenaline surges, which can occur four to five hours after consuming too much sugar, can contribute to panicky, “hypoglycemic” symptoms, like anxiety, sweating, shaking, irritability, difficulty concentrating, and carbohydrate cravings.
+Low-carbohydrate diets help smooth out the highs and lows in blood sugar that lead to hormonal instability in the first place.
 Protect your precious neurons from hormonal havoc.

 7. Rebalance neurotransmitters.